-Consistent with OISE's commitment to social justice and equity, and as one of the recommended actions to address anti-Black racism within our community, a new centre for Black Studies in Education is under development.
-Subject to approval by governance, the centre will provide a dynamic environment where members of the university community can convene and engage in
+As mentioned above, consistent with OISE's commitment to social justice and equity, and as one of the recommended actions to address anti-Black racism within our community, a new centre for Black Studies in Education is under development.
+Subject to approval by governance, the centre will provide a dynamic environment where members of the university community can

-27 CIDEC supports a delivery of the Collaborative Specialization in Comparative, International and Development Education; and CREFO supports a delivery of the Collaborative Specialization in Education, Francophonies and Diversity.
+&lt;sup>24 CIDEC supports a delivery of the Collaborative Specialization in Comparative, International and Development Education; and CREFO supports a delivery of the Collaborative Specialization in Education, Francophonies and Diversity.

-28 Dr. Fraser Mustard Institute for Human Development (FMIHD) in 2019-2020; the Centre for Women Studies in Education (CWSE) in 2018-2019, and the Transformative Learning: Centre for Community Activism in 2017-2018.
-29 Centre for Study of Canadian and International Higher Education (CIHE) in 2017-2018.
+&lt;sup>25 Dr. Fraser Mustard Institute for Human Development (FMIHD) in 2019-2020; the Centre for Women Studies in Education (CWSE) in 2018-2019, and the Transformative Learning: Centre for Community Activism in 2017-2018.
+Centre for Study of Canadian and International Higher Education (CIHE) in 2017-2018.

-30 Indigenous Educational Research Centre; and Centre for Smart Learning and Development in 2019-2020.
+&lt;sup>27 Indigenous Educational Research Centre; and Centre for Smart Learning and Development in 2019-2020.

-Black Studies learning and scholarship.
+convene and engage in Black Studies learning and scholarship.
 The centre will also support the needs of Black faculty, staff and students, and assist the OISE community in addressing anti-Black racism.

 The Dr. Eric Jackman Institute of Child Study (JICS) is OISE's only EDU-B research institute that includes a Laboratory School.
 Last reviewed in 2017-2018, the JICS subject to an external review commissioned by the Dean.
-JICS is described in detail in Section 6.2.1. below.
+JICS is described in detail in the section below.